Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 RCW 9.73.030

-Privacy Act - All-Party Consent for Recording
+Privacy Act — Audio Recording

 Privacy

-Effective: Jan 1, 1990Gross misdemeanor, up to 364 days imprisonment and/or $5,000 fine
+Effective: Jul 1, 1971Gross misdemeanor — up to 364 days imprisonment and/or up to $5,000 fine.

 View source